MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 The Mesh app on Quest has a new and improved native authentication flow.
 Upon opening the Mesh app, a window will appear for adding your credentials into a sign-in window directly from your device's home screen.

-Mesh sign-in experience now supports multi-factor authentication via the Microsoft Authenticator app, allowing you to use your phone (instead of your PC) for quicker secure sign on.
+Mesh sign-in experience now supports multi-factor authentication via the Microsoft Authenticator app, allowing you to use your phone (instead of PC) for quicker and more secure sign-in.

 ### Conditional Access policy support for native authentication on Quest